edubart/bwrapbox/README.md

 ## Options

-This tool basically it introduces the following new options that are configured before calling `bwrap`:
+This tool basically introduces the following new options that are set before calling `bwrap`:

 ```
 usage: bwrapbox [OPTIONS...] [--] COMMAND [ARGS...]